Updated on February 26, 2021 by Asher Fergusson

 People associate VPNs with accessing Facebook in China, but they’re useful for much more than that.
 Logging onto different public Wi-Fi networks all the time, as most of us do while traveling, can put your Internet security at risk.
 However, using a VPN will protect your data and privacy, no matter where you are.

-Travel insurance is something many people overlook, but it should be considered an essential.
+Travel insurance is something many people overlook, but it should be considered essential.
 U.S. health insurance usually won’t cover treatments abroad, which means you’d have to pay out of pocket if you get sick or injured in Portugal.
 To make sure that doesn’t happen, sign up for a travel insurance plan before you go.

 Other FAQs about traveling in Portugal